zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Uncompacts the given array at the resolution one higher than the highest resolution in the set
+Uncompacts the given array at the resolution one higher than the highest resolution in the set.